laroucol/matlab_MultiRun/README.md

 ### What you need:
-  1. Compiled versions of DEBaM or DETIM.
+  1. Matlab and Compiled versions of DEBaM or DETIM.
   2. A valid ```input.txt``` file for the models.
 In this file, you should set all of the parameters you would like the model to use, with the exceptions of those MultiRun will change for each model run.
-  3. Model inputs to go along with the model.
+  3. Input data for the models.
 See the model documentation for setting these up.